Āryatārā Atiyoga

 oṃ amogha pūja maṇipadma vajre tathāgata vilokite samanta prasara hūṃ । oṃ padma uṣṇīṣa vimale hūṃ phaṭ॥Amoghapāśa

-and calamities; enhancement of love and respect, and subjugation.
+disasters and calamities, the enhancement of love and respect, and the

 - संस्कृतम्-Sanskrit